GoodUncleFood/petite/readme.md

 This is what happens when a request comes in to your Petite microservice.

 ### Step 1: URI validation
-The requested uri is checked against the required and disallowed uris you set with the requiredUrl() and disallowedUrl() functions.
+The requested uri is checked against the required and disallowed uris you set with the requireUrl() and disallowUrl() functions.
 A 404 is returned if this check fails.

 ### Step 2: Header validation
-The headers sent with the request are checked against the required headers you define with the requiredHeader() function.
+The headers sent with the request are checked against the required headers you define with the requireHeader() function.
 A 406 is returned if this check fails.

 ### Step 3: Routing to controllers
 With the addController() function, you define which controller should receive the request data for each http method (POST, GET, PUT, DELETE, etc).
 If a request is received via a method that has no matching controller (OPTIONS or HEAD for example), a 405 is returned.
 If there is a matching controller for that method, that controller is passed a single data object and a callback.